UCAS: Personal details

-Once logged into "Apply", applicants complete a number of personal details – including their current qualifications, employment, and criminal history, national identity, ethnic origin, and student finance arrangements.
+Once logged into "Apply", applicants complete a number of personal details – including their current qualifications, employment, criminal history, national identity, ethnic origin and student finance arrangements.
 Applicants also have the option to declare if they have any individual needs – such as any disabilities; or if they are a care leaver.

 Personal statements

 The personal statement is an integral part of the application.
-It gives candidates a chance to write about their achievements, their interest in the subject they are applying for, as well as their suitability, interest, and commitment to higher education.
+It gives candidates a chance to write about their achievements, their interest in the subject they are applying for, as well as their suitability, interest and commitment to higher education.
 Personal statements can contain a maximum of 4,000 characters (including spaces) or 47 lines – whichever comes first, with a maximum of 94 characters per line.
 A research study conducted by UCAS with over 300,000 personal statements of students revealed that the personal statement (among the student's grades) is the most important part within the application process.
 Plagiarism in personal statements is common and UCAS uses Copycatch software to detect personal statements that are considered to have 30% or more "similarity" to statements submitted by others.
 The free-form nature of the application also lead some applications to complete the essay in an absurdist manner.

-Due to being viewed by some as being rooted in class bias, UCAS began phasing out the statement in 2023, with the college class of 2025 being the last one mandated to complete it.
+Due to being viewed by some as being rooted in class bias, UCAS has developed a new format for the personal statement, beginning for those completing an application for 2026 entry onwards.
+The new format replaces the free-form personal statement with three questions: